KevinMarquette/kevinmarquette.github.io/_draft/DSL Design Patterns.md

 This is an example where you execute the `scriptblock` inline as the command is running.

+## Hashtable passthru

+You can also use a DSL to easily build a `[hashtable] ` based on the command parameters.
+This can be a great way to build a validated `[hashtable]` that must have a specific structure.

+    function Get-State
+    {
+        [cmdletbinding()]
+        param(
+            $State,

+            [scriptblock]
+            $StateScript
+        )
+        return $PSBoundParameters
+    }

+The idea with using a passthru type of command is that something else will be collecting this data and processing it.

-# Hahstable builder
+## Hashtable builder

-A true `[hashtable]` builder will allow the user to specify key value pairs and properly convert them to a `hashtable` or `pscustomobject`.
-It could be implemented like this.
+A true `[hashtable]` builder will allow the user to specify key value pairs and properly convert them to a `[hashtable]` or `[pscustomobject]`.
+It could be implemented like this:

     function Get-ServerDetails
     {